San Juan TREX 2019: September 10 – 24

-The San Juan National Forest in partnership with the San Juan Headwaters Forest Health Partnership, the Chama Peak Land Alliance, The Nature Conservancy’s Fire Learning Network and TREX Program, and regional partners will be hosting a Prescribed Fire Training Exchange (TREX) in fall, 2018.
-The intent of this training is to provide opportunities for local and regional firefighters, scientists and managers to work and train together, build their experience in prescribed fire practices, fire effects, and other conservation efforts affecting forests, woodlands and grasslands in southern Colorado.
-Training opportunities for anyone who wishes to participate are available, as well as for those pursuing National Wildfire Coordinating Group (NWCG) qualifications for the positions of RXB2, ENGB, FIRB, FFT1, FFT2, and FEMO.
+Click Here to RegisterThe Chama Peak Land Alliance (CPLA) in partnership with the San Juan National Forest, The Nature Conservancy and regional partners will be hosting a Prescribed Fire Training Exchange (TREX) in September, 2019.
+The intent of this training is to provide opportunities for local and regional firefighters, scientists and managers to work and train together, build their experience in prescribed fire practices, fire effects, and other conservation efforts affecting forests, woodlands and grasslands in northern New Mexico and southern Colorado.
+Training opportunities for anyone who wishes to participate are available, as well as for those pursuing National Wildfire Coordinating Group (NWCG) qualifications for the positions of RXB2, ENGB, FIRB, FFT1, FFT2 and FEMO.

-The training will be organized as an incident, using the Incident Command System.
-Participants will serve in qualified and trainee firefighting positions on a burn team and will assist with preparing, scouting, briefing, igniting, holding, mop-up and patrol on controlled burns in the area.
-We will also complete pre- and post-fire monitoring, train with equipment, practice fire line leadership skills and learn about local fire ecology and fire management.
-The work will take place primarily on the San Juan National Forest in southwestern Colorado, however opportunities to complete burns with other agencies and private landowners are being explored.
-The training may include field trips to orient participants to the natural and cultural landscape of this region, burn units, fuels, and other wildland fire related topics.
+We invite professional wildland firefighters and prescribed fire practitioners, fire and resource managers, ecologists, biologists, conservationists, students and faculty, researchers and scientists from federal, state, tribal, non-governmental and private organizations to be part of our burn team.
+The training will be organized as an incident, using the Incident Command System and will integrate with local fire staff, primarily on the San Juan National Forest in southwest Colorado.
+Participants will serve in qualified and trainee firefighting positions on a burn team and will assist with preparing, scouting, briefing, igniting, holding, mop-up and patrol on numerous controlled burns in the area.
+We will also complete pre- and post-fire monitoring, train with equipment, practice fireline leadership skills and learn about local fire ecology and fire management.
+The work will take place primarily in the San Juan Watershed of southwestern Colorado, however opportunities to burn in other watersheds in northern New Mexico are also possible.
+The training will include field trips to orient participants to the natural and cultural landscape of this region, burn units, fuels, and other wildland fire related topics.
 We will integrate and learn about community efforts to prepare for and mitigate wildfire impacts to natural resources, homes, and communities.

-Join us for hands-on burning and learning in southern Colorado.
-Everyone is welcome, if you do not have the minimum training requirements we will provide the necessary resources via online or self-paced CD materials so that you may complete the training (See below).
+Join us for hands-on burning and learning in southwestern Colorado.
+Everyone is welcome.
+If you do not have the minimum training requirements or required Personal Protective Equipment (PPE) we will provide them to you.